E-Commerce Website

 Final Designs

-Pixel-perfection was the standard we held our team to, and connected with the development team to ensure they had complete annotations.
-Everything connected back to our design system language.
+Pixel-perfection was the standard we held our team to, and we constantly connected with the development team to ensure they had complete annotations.
+Everything connected back to our design system.